Nonprofit vs. Not-for-Profit vs. For Profit: Key Differences

-All nonprofit organizations benefit the public using fundraising, donations and other financial payments, while some not-for-profit organizations may also benefit the public.
-However, most not-for-profit organizations use profits to achieve the owner's organizational goals.
+All nonprofit organizations benefit the public using fundraising, donations and other financial payments.
+Some not-for-profit organizations may also benefit the public, but most use profits to achieve the owner's organizational goals.

 For-profit organizations only focus on achieving business objectives and growing the wealth of their owners and shareholders.
 Many for-profit businesses also donate money or partner with charities, foundations, associations and other nonprofit or not-for-profit organizations to serve the public good.

 These three organization types make an income they use to pay staff, fund development projects and meet business objectives, but each type handles its taxation differently:

 Nonprofits: Nonprofit organizations qualify for tax-exempt status under the 501(c)(3) status.

 Not-for-profits: Not-for-profits qualify for some tax exemptions when they earn a 501(c) status like 501(c)(7).
 For example, some not-for-profits don't have to pay sales tax or property taxes.

 For-profits: These organizations don't qualify for 501(c) tax exemption, but may get tax deductions for things like business expenses, employee salaries and benefits and charity donations.

 Related: Nonprofit vs. Not for Profit

 Nonprofits typically gain revenue through fundraising efforts, donations, membership dues and grants.
 Some not-for-profit organizations may also receive donations, membership dues and grants, but some also earn profits from sales, depending on their function and operations.
 For-profit businesses receive funding from owner contributions, investors, shareholders, business grants and loans.
 Then, they gain revenue through sales profits and investment dividends.

 Related: 5 Types of Funding for Businesses